 The transformer used with this inverter has only a single centre-tapped primary so this would derate the contact switching current.
 However, it is a toroidal type and this has much greater efficiency than the conventional E-I laminated type normally used.

-On that basis, it would probably be safe to specify 50W for the continuous output power rating, with 60W drawn for short periods.
-Higher power loads which cause contact arcing are not acceptable in any circumstances.
+On that basis, given that there is only one primary winding, it would probably be safe to specify 40W for the continuous output power rating, with 50W drawn for short periods.

 The V6612 type has a 12V driving coil.

 It is quite in order to use the 6V type V6606 on 12V by means of a 27R

 5W resistor in series with the driving coil.